Lexical Semantic Recognition: Modeling

-Given the hard constraints between the different forms of lexical semantic annotations, we apply several constraints to explicitly enforce them at evaluation time.
-To enforce valid MWE chunks, we use Viterbi decoding with the appropriate corpus-specific constraints (e.g., the \verb|BbIiOo_~| tagging scheme for STREUSLE MWEs; see \cref{sec:serialization}).
-In addition, a given token's possible lexcats are constrained by the token's UPOS tag and lemma.
+\paragraph{Constrained Decoding.} A few hard constraints are imposed in tagging.
+To enforce valid \textit{MWE chunks}, we use first-order Viterbi decoding with the appropriate corpus-specific constraints (e.g., for STREUSLE MWEs, the \verb|BbIiOo_~| tagset; see \Cref{sec:serialization}).
+The MWE constraint is applied during training and evaluation.
+In addition, a given token's possible lexcats are constrained by the token's \textit{POS tag and lemma}.
 For instance, a token with the \verb|AUX| UPOS tag can only take the \verb|AUX| lexcat.
 However, if the token's UPOS is \verb|AUX| and its lemma is ``\verb|be|'', it can take either the \verb|AUX| or \verb|V| lexcats.

-To enforce these constraints, we use the predictions of an off-the-shelf UPOS tagger and lemmatizer \cite{qi2018universal} to constrain the model to consider only the tags with valid lexcats associated with the predicted UPOS tag and lemma.
+The POS and lemma constraints are only applied during evaluation; to avoid relying on gold POS/lemma annotations at test time we use an off-the-shelf system \cite{qi2018universal}.